One Day in Sydney, Australia: A Complete Itinerary

 Head to karaoke in Chinatown

 Peruse the shops of knick-knacks and pick up some authentic Chinese desserts under the neon lights and lanterns.
 After exploring the area, head to K1 Karaoke bar to take out the night.
-K1 is opened until 4am daily and specialises in Green Tea and Hennessy.
+K1 is open until 4 am daily and specialises in Green Tea and Hennessy.

 PRO TIP: Want to make the most out of your time in Chinatown?
 Taste the neighbourhood’s most mouth-watering delights on the 3-hour Taste of Chinatown Food Tour!

-Where to stay: The best hotels for 24 hours in Sydney
+Where to stay with 24 hours in Sydney

 As with any city of its size and stature, choosing where to stay in Sydney isn’t always easy.
 If you’ve only got a quick layover in Sydney, the best areas to stay are the CBD (Central Business District) and The Rocks just to the north.
 Here are a few ideas to start your accommodations search…